openhab/openhab-docs/configuration/items.md

 However, the second group is of type switch and has an aggregation function of OR.
 This means that the state of the group will be `ON` as soon as any of the member lights are turned on.

-Groups do not only aggregate information from individual member Items.
-They can also accept commands.
+Groups do not only aggregate information from individual member Items, they can also accept commands.
 Sending a command to a Group causes the command to be sent to all Group members.
-An example of this is shown by the second group above; sending an `ON` or `OFF` command turns all lights in the group ON or OFF with a single operation.
+An example of this is shown by the second group above; sending a single `ON` or `OFF` command to that group turns all lights in the group on or off.

 The third example computes the average temperature of all room temperature Items in the group.

 {: #tags}